P3rf3ctXZer0/Pixelmon-BYOI/README.md

 Pixelmon Evolved
 73.185.156.214:25550

 * Twitch Issues - Twitch Launcher is for some reason exporting my pack with forestry even though it is not intended to be in my pack.
 Also some users have reported server information issues.
-If you suddenly get forestry when you download it please delete it.
+If you suddenly get forestry or any mod not listed please delete it.
+Not doing so will make the pack crash or have other issues I cannot predict.

 # Features